How to create bundles with a subscription plan like Recharge, Seal, and Appstle in Simple Bundles 2.0

 How it appears in the Shopify order admin:

 Need more help?
-Contact our team anytime—we’re happy to help!
+Contact our team anytime.
+We’re happy to help!